JvanKatwijk/terminal-DAB-xxx/README.md

 	terminal-DAB-sdrplay -C 5B -C 8A -C 8B -C 11C -C 12C -Q

-The program is compiled with support for the SDRplay, and is called with the autogain on.
+The program, mentioned here, is compiled with support for the SDRplay, and is called with the autogain  set ON.
-A channel list is given, containing the channels 5B, 8A, 8B, 11C and 12C
+A **channel list** is given, containing the channels 5B, 8A, 8B, 11C and 12C
 (typically the channels with data that can be received here).

-It will start opening the channel 5B.
+On starting up, channel 5B is selected..
 The "next" channel - i.e. after touching the "+" on the keyboard - is 8A.
 The "previous" channel - i.e. after touching the "-" key on the keyboard is then channel 12C.